-Large language models (LLMs) are attention-based neural networks [15] trained to maximize the probability of a successive token given a context window.
-They achieve the SoTA performance on a wide variety of natural language processing tasks [16].
-Pretrained LLMs can also produce high-dimensional vector embedding of text.
+Large language models (LLMs) are transformer neural networks [15] trained to maximize the probability of a successive token given a context window.
+They achieve stateof-the-art (SoTA) performance on a wide variety of natural language processing tasks [16].
+Pretrained LLMs can also produce high-dimensional embedding vectors of text.
 We can measure the semantic similarity of two pieces of text by computing the cosine similarity of their embeddings.
-In this work, we used OpenAI's GPT-4 model [17] and the text embedding API for text completion and embedding, respectively, and a fine-tuned T5-base model [18] to translate natural language commands to temporal task specification.
+In this work, we used OpenAI's GPT-4 model [17] and embedding API for text completion and text embedding, respectively, and a fine-tuned T5-base model [18] to translate natural language commands to temporal task specification.